by Ben Johnson

 Two: the city from a different perspective

 Walk along the city walls to the ruins of Canterbury Castle in Castle Street.
-Stroll down Castle Street to the High Street, stopping en route for a cappucino at Castle Arts Gallery and Café.
+Stroll down Castle Street to the High Street, stopping en route for a cappuccino at Castle Arts Gallery and Café.
 Then on to the Visitor Information Centre in the Buttermarket (Cathedral Entrance) to pick up a Queen Bertha’s trail leaflet and perhaps buy a few postcards and stamps.
 Return to the High Street and head for the West Gate Museum and an unrivalled view over Canterbury from the battlements.
 After a spot of lunch, head for the Buttermarket and follow Queen Bertha’s Trail through Canterbury’s UNESCO World Heritage Site (Cathedral, St Augustine’s Abbey and St Martin’s Church).

 Three: St Augustine and the birthplace of Christianity